Kya Lou

 Still, Soñadora (2021) directed by Stacy Gaspard.

 Kya Lou is a multi-media artist working in Los Angeles.
 She graduated from UCLA and uses her experience in sculpture and photography to inform her work as a colorist.
-An early student project “What Do You Do ‘Fore It’s Gone?” examines the effects of gentrification in the Black neighborhoods in South Los Angeles by overlapping materials and mediums, bringing together textiles, audio, video, and still images.
-In 2017 Lou began development of Coloured Only, a postproduction color studio, which is committed to “proposing radical alternatives within post production.”
+An early student project, “What Do You Do ‘Fore It’s Gone?” examines the effects of gentrification in the Black neighborhoods in South Los Angeles by overlapping materials and mediums, bringing together textiles, audio, video, and still images.
+In 2017, Lou began development of Coloured Only, a post-production color studio, which is committed to “proposing radical alternatives within post production.”

 Not only has Lou’s more recent work been screened at the Blackstar Film Festival, La Biennale di Venezia, The Whitney Biennial, Tribeca Festival, as well as The International Film Festival Rotterdam, but several projects she has been a part of have gone on to be nominated for awards: A Love Song for Latasha (2019) was nominated for the Best Documentary Short Oscar in 2021; Pachinko (2022) garnered an Emmy nomination for Outstanding Title Design, a Pena de Prata nomination for Best Opening Credits, an OFTA nomination for Best Title Design; and If I Go, They Will Miss Me (2022) won the Short Film Grandy Jury Prize at Sundance.

-In addition to her film work, Lou also has a growing body of commercial projects and has worked with Adidas, Telfar, Miu Miu, and Calvin Klein among others.
-Lou has collabortated with Khalil Joseph on BLKNWS®, an ongoing conceptual news program..
+In addition to her film work, Lou also has a growing body of commercial projects and has worked with Adidas, Telfar, Miu Miu, and Calvin Klein, among others.
+Lou has collaborated with Khalil Joseph on BLKNWS®, an ongoing conceptual news program..
 Across Lou’s journalistic, artistic, and commercial works, there is a distinct focus on geographies, movement, and how space is constituted by color.
 In earlier interviews and artist talks, Luo emphasizes the influence of photography on her work and the ways in which many of her projects are shaped by her desire to learn the geographies, both spatial and historical, that she lives in.
-Rather than straight-forward documentation, Lou’s color work gestures towards to processes of locating community history and knowledge.
+Rather than straightforward documentation, Lou’s color work gestures towards processes of locating community history and knowledge.

-SELECT WORKS
+SELECTED WORKS

 Colorist